Integration questions in separably good characteristics: Lg --infinitesimal saturation and proof of Theorem

 \begin{proof} In order to show this result we make use of the dynamic method introduced in \cite[4]{C} and \cite[\S2.1]{CGP}.
 Let $T \subset P \subset G$ be respectively a maximal torus and a parabolic subgroup of $G$.
-As $k$ is a field there exists $\lambda : \mathbb{G}_m \rightarrow G$ a non-necessarily unique cocharacter of $T$ such that $P = P_G(\lambda)$ (see \cite[Proposition 2.2.9]{CGP}).
+As $k$ is a field there exists a non-necessarily unique cocharacter of $T$, denoted here by $\lambda : \mathbb{G}_m \rightarrow G$ such that $P = P_G(\lambda)$ (see \cite[Proposition 2.2.9]{CGP}).
 We aim to show that for any $p$-nilpotent element $x \in \mathfrak{p}$ the image of the $t$-power map $\phi_x$ belongs to $P= P_G(\lambda)$.
 The field $k$ being algebraically closed, this is enough to show it on $k$-points.
-As a reminder, the $k$-points of $P$ when $P$ is of the form $P_G(\lambda)$ is nothing but the set
+As a reminder when $P$ is of the form $P_G(\lambda)$ the $k$-points of $P$ are nothing but the set: